 - The Pokémon Go Battle League takes place over the course of a Season, and will rotate through all three existing Leagues which cap Pokémon by their CP - the Great League (1500 CP), Ultra League (2500 CP) and Master League (any CP) - every two weeks.
 There are bonus leagues introduced in new seasons, but those three will feature in every season.

-- With the introduction of Season 6, the number of Pokémon Go Battle League Ranks were increased to Rank 1 to 24.
+- From Season 6 onwards, the number of Pokémon Go Battle League Ranks increased to 24.
 The ranks still have a number of different progression requirements; climbing from Rank 1 to Rank 20 requires you to partake and win a number of battles, while Rank 21 to Rank 24, each with it's own unique title, requires you to reach a certain rating.
+During the current Interlude season, however, the rankings have been capped at 20.

 - Your 'battle rating' that increases when you win and drops when you lose.
 Though this exists outside of the Rank system, you are required to progress past certain thresholds to progress the last four Ranks.
 It also gives you an additional metric to complete against (with your friends, or even yourself) once you reach Rank 24 within a Season.

-- For the five matches you play within a set, you can receive rewards, which are displayed on screen in a 'free' and 'premium' track, the latter you can enter by using a Premium Battle Pass (which will replace the Premium Raid Pass, and allow you to enter either activity).
+- For the five matches you play within a set, you can receive rewards, which are displayed on screen in a 'free' and 'premium' track, the latter you can enter by using a Premium Pass.
 Note once you have entered a run of battles, you cannot change track partway through.

 - There are also additional rewards you earn when you level up a rank, and more at the end of the season.